 Fascinating question!
 I’m surprised you got this philosophical right off the bat.
 Who are any of us, really?

 But the simple answer is that I am Father Mike Conway.
 I am a Roman Catholic priest of the Diocese of Pittsburgh.
 (Here I should note that views expressed on this blog are mine and mine alone.).
 I was ordained a priest on June 28, 2014.
 I have a BA in history from Wheeling Jesuit University, which I earned in 2002.
 I wanted to be a teacher, but when that particular job market turned up no leads, I decided to get into the financial world.
 Turns out I was pretty good at working with mortgages.
 I did that for a number of years, but it wasn’t too long that I felt called in another direction.
 Providentially (or not) the financial meltdown of 2007 destroyed the company I was at, and made it that much easier to enter the seminary.
 So I did.
 I started at Saint Paul Seminary in August of 2008.
 In 2010, I earned an MA in philosophy from Duquesne University.
 The bishop then assigned me to further studies in Rome, so I moved to Italy that summer.
 In 2013, I earned (somehow) an STB from the Pontifical Gregorian University.
 I was ordained a deacon that fall at St. Peter’s Basilica.
 I then started advanced studies in dogmatic theology at the Pontifical University of Saint Thomas Aquinas in Rome.
 I finished that program in June of 2015.
 My thesis was on the order of the sacraments of initiation.
 That summer I returned home and was assigned to Immaculate Conception Parish in Washington, PA.
 Had a good run down there, and then in July of 2017, the bishop asked me to take the reins of Saint Richard Parish in Gibsonia.
 Did that for just over a year, and had a lot of fun doing it, until the bishop decided to send back to Washington.
-I’m back in IC, and chaplain to California University of PA, Washington and Jefferson College, and Waynesburg University.
+I moved back to IC, and was chaplain to California University of PA, Washington and Jefferson College, and Waynesburg University.
+While there, I also picked up some part-time side gigs, teaching at one of our high schools and adjunct lecturing at St. Vincent Seminary.
+That only lasted a year, and then circumstances in the diocese changed again…and I was reassigned as parochial vicar to eight (yes, 8) parishes in the Duquesne/Homestead/Munhall/West Mifflin/Whitaker area.
+Oh, and I’m part time chaplain at a high school, too.

 That was long-winded.
 And what’s this blog about, anyway?